pp-mo/github_branches_follow/README.md

 TODO:

- * support multiple branches / repos
+ * support configuration of branches and repos "somehow".
  * have it serve a webpage where you can configure it
  * have it post config changes back to its own github repo (!)